If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 Pro-tip: While snow can fall just about any time of year in Germany’s mountains, your best bet at seeing snow will be in January and February.

 Depending on what part of Germany you choose to elope in, Spring can be a really nice time to get married.
-Most regions are lush and green by May, making low-altitude locations perfect.
+Most regions are lush and green by mid-May, making low-altitude locations perfect.
 Waterfalls also are running fuller from the recent snowmelt.
 If you’re hoping to have an adventure elopement in the German Alps, you’ll need to wait until later in the season.

 Pro-tip: Some places are still ski-able in May if you want to combine the beauty of Spring with the fun of winter.
+Spring weddings are best from mid-May to mid-June.

 Summer is the perfect time for a hiking elopement or Germany destination wedding.
 By late June and early July, just about every trail is fully melted out and alpine wildflowers are in full bloom.
 In the valleys, the lakes become perfect for swimming in.
 While summer is Germany’s high-season, the list of potential elopement experiences are endless due to the beautiful weather.
 Germany’s mountains are generally mild in temperature at higher altitudes, meaning the heat isn’t something you have to worry about as much.